binance-chain/docs-site/docs/atomic-swap.md

 ### Query Atomic Swap

-Query atomic swap allows you to search swap information by `swap-ID`
+Query atomic swap allows you to search swap information by `swapID`

 #### Parameters